camconn/shim/README.md

 ```
 $ gin -p 8080 run
 ```

+For further configuration, you can modify `config.toml`.
+If that file doesn't exist, then copy `config.toml.example` to `config.toml` and edit the newly copied file.

 ## Contributing
 If you wish to contribute to Shim, you **must** grant the project maintainer